6 Unpredictable Factors in Admissions

-A rejection letter, especially from one of your “match” or “safety” schools, can leave you scratching your head and wondering WHY?
+A rejection letter, especially from one of your “Possible” or “Likely” schools, can leave you scratching your head and wondering WHY?
 Why was your classmate with similar grades admitted, while you were not?
-When dealing with the frustration of rejections, it’s helpful to keep in mind that there are some factors outside of your control.
+When dealing with the frustration of rejections, it’s helpful to keep in mind that admissions officers are often making tough decisions based on a wide variety of factors that go well beyond your GPA and test scores – and some of these are completely out of your control!

 - The Needs of the College

-Remember that admissions officers are striving to build a balanced freshmen class, with a good mix of males and females, ethnic and racial groups, and students from various regions of the country.
+Admissions officers are striving to build a balanced freshmen class, with a good mix of males and females, ethnic and racial groups, and students from various regions of the country.
+They also need to make sure they have sufficient students in each major that the college offers.
 Furthermore, they might also need to fill specific positions on their athletic teams or get students with particular musical or artistic talents.
-The needs of each college change year to year, and usually aren’t made public.
-So even if you are a perfectly qualified applicant, it’s possible you were beat out by a similar applicant who happened to fulfill the needs of the colleges (more males, students from the mid-west, trumpet players, etc.).
+The needs of each college change year to year, and aren’t made public — but they drive many admissions decisions.
+So even if you are a perfectly qualified applicant, it’s possible you were beat out by a similar applicant who happened to fulfill the needs of the colleges (more males, more history majors, students from the mid-west, trumpet players, etc.).

 Students and parents naturally want to believe that recommenders will have nothing but praise, but this isn’t always the case.
 Teachers know you won’t be reading their letters, which allows them to be completely honest.
 Maybe your teacher expressed a concern about your motivation or follow-through, which could tip the scales against you.
 Or even more likely, perhaps your teachers wrote a lackluster recommendation that read more like a generic form letter (common for teachers who write lots of letters).
 These types of recommendations could put you at a disadvantage against students whose recommenders were thoughtful and specific.